Early Childhood Intervention Program (ECIP)

 If your child is accepted into the program as a peer, and has a happy and successful year, the staff strongly recommends that your child continue in the program for a second year.

-How would my child benefit from being a typically developing peer?
+How would my child benefit from being a community peer?

 We envision that children who participate in ECIP learn at an early age that while each individual is different, each individual nevertheless has much to offer, and thus belongs to our community.